What to Start: Choosing an HIV Regimen

 What are the HIV drug classes?

-HIV medicines are grouped into six drug classes according to how they fight HIV.
-The six drug classes are:
+HIV medicines are grouped into seven drug classes according to how they fight HIV.
+The seven drug classes are:

 - Non-nucleoside reverse transcriptase inhibitors (NNRTIs)